 How can I help myself?

-Cigarette smoke prevents development of the collateral vessels which get blood past the blockage.
+- Cigarette smoke prevents the development of the collateral vessels that get blood past the blockage.